Skip to content

 A user might shave their bodily hair with a low setting (do use it on 1 or 2 –if you shave your balls) and then use a higher setting like 4 for a few days of growth, and setting number 3 on their head.
 These men will get the most out of the 6S.

-For me personally, this razor did not perform for me as well as the Merkur Progress, and I am awaiting an adjustable that can beat it.
+Personally, I feel that this razor did not perform as well as the Merkur Progress, and I am awaiting an adjustable one that can beat it.
 Update: I did find a better adjustable razor, but it’s a lot pricier than most –the Rex Ambassador.

 I'm the chief shaverer over here at ShavingAdvisor and when I am not shaving off any hair I have left, or writing about what I have shaved off - I do a load of other life stuff and enjoy a good cup of tea between doing stuff!